Arica: Peruvian period (1821–1880)

-Following the collapse of Spanish rule, in 1821, Arica was part of the recently independent Peruvian Republic.
+Following the collapse of Spanish rule, in 1821, Arica was part of the recently independent Peruvian state.
 The Peruvian Constitution of 1823 regards it as a province of the Department of Arequipa.
-In 1855, Peru inaugurated the Arica-Tacna railroad (53 km long), one of the first in Latin America.
+In 1855, Peru inaugurated the Tacna–Arica railway (53 km long), one of the first in Latin America.
 The rail line still functions today.

 The 1868 earthquake devastated the city, leaving it in ruins under the Morro de Arica.

 The earthquake of August 13, 1868 struck near the city with an estimated magnitude of 8.0 to 9.0.
 Estimates on the death toll vary greatly, some estimates have the number at 25,000 to 70,000 people.
 Others estimate that the population of Arica was less than 3,000 people and the death toll was around 300.
 It triggered a tsunami, measurable across the Pacific in Hawaii, Japan and New Zealand.
 As Arica lies very close to the subduction zone known as the Peru–Chile Trench where the Nazca Plate dives beneath the South American Plate, the city is subject to megathrust earthquakes.